 If having a smart keyboard folio appeals to you, but you’re not the biggest fan of Apple’s in-house option, then check out the Logitech Slim Folio Pro.
 That isn’t meant to imply that these two offerings are identical, because they are not — in fact, we feel the Logitech Slim Folio Pro offers significantly more protection than the Apple alternative thanks to the rubber edges that cover the corners as well as the two long sides of the iPad Pro.
 While this makes the case a little bulkier, it may be well worth it if you are typing with your iPad Pro on the go and worry about your tablet being damaged.

 Logitech touts a scissor mechanism proprietary design for its keyboard, which is right up your alley if you love keys with good feedback.
 The case pairs with Bluetooth connectivity, and the keyboard design offers a row of iOS-friendly shortcut keys to make working or typing on your iPad a bit more user friendly.
 Most slim keypads don’t come with backlit keys.
-This feature is interesting since it makes your keypad easier to see in dim environments.
-Overall the protection, design, and price make this keyboard folio from Logitech a solid choice.
+Key illumination is an advantageous characteristic that allows you to work in the absence of decent lighting.
+Overall, the protection, design, and price make this keyboard folio from Logitech a solid choice.
 The 2020 version of this case also offers the ability to store and charge the Apple Pencil.

 Apple Smart Folio

-Regardless, it absolutely fits the bill for an iPad that stays at home or at the office, and comes in an array of colors.
-This product improves on the classic smart folio design by adding a back cover that will protect the panel body of your iPad.
-You’ll find this option available straight from the source, or in your local Apple store.
+Regardless, it fits the bill for an iPad that stays at home or the office and comes in an array of colors.
+This product improves on the classic smart folio design by adding a back cover that will protect your iPad’s panel body.
+You’ll find this option available straight from the source or in your local Apple store.